 1. Start with your services

 Take a look through the laundry list of services that you currently offer (and believe me, I know that you’re experienced in offering a LOT of different services!)
-Mark down the ones that are your absolute favorites, as well as the few that you’d be perfectly happy never doing again.
+Mark down the ones that are your absolute favourites, as well as the few that you’d be perfectly happy never doing again.
 It’s also a good idea to make note of which items your clients are asking for over and over again and which ones are almost never asked for.

 Write down every type of client that you’ve ever worked for or that you’ve ever wanted to work for who are in dire need of what you like to do.
-Don’t be afraid about making your list too big.
+Don’t be afraid of making your list too big.
 This is your brainstorming session so make sure to get it all out, even if an idea initially sounds dumb.